Employee Resource Groups (ERG’s)

 - Have bylaws with a plan of rotating leadership between SDSU faculty and staff (if applicable)**

-- An approved annual plan detailing how ERG efforts will support the primary objectives of the Office of Faculty Diversity and Inclusion.
+- An approved annual plan detailing how ERG efforts will support the primary objectives of the Division of Diversity and Innovation.

 - NEW: Continuing ERGs applying for renewal must also provide a narrative summary describing their events and activities for the past year, as well as descriptions of how the group and their activities have served their mission and goals.